legent-dev/eval/README.md

 ## Evaluation

-### Run baselines
+### Run Baselines

-#### Random Baseline
+#### Random baseline

 ```bash
 python run_eval.py --agent random
 ```

-#### Human Baseline
+#### Human baseline

 ```bash
 python run_eval.py --agent human
 ```

-In this mode, you can manually interact with the environment.
+In human baseline, you can manually interact with the environment.
 <details>
- <summary> How to play</summary>
+ <summary>How to play</summary>
 <br>

-Use the keyboard to press the corresponding number to choose an option;
+- Use the keyboard to press the corresponding number to choose an option;

-Pressing W/A/D will map to the forward/turn left/turn right options in the menu;
+- Pressing W/A/D will map to the forward/turn left/turn right options in the menu;

-Pressing Enter opens or closes the chat window, and you can enter option numbers greater than 9;
+- Pressing Enter opens or closes the chat window, and you can enter option numbers greater than 9;

-Pressing T will hide/show the options panel.
+- Pressing T will hide/show the options panel.
 </details>

 #### GPT-4o